-‘Lucifer’ renewed: Here’s why the show deserved it
+‘Lucifer’ renewed on Netflix: Here’s why the show deserved it

 Lucifer, you old devil, you!
 Not only did you just go and get named the most bingewatched show on Netflix – not bad for a show that had to be saved from cancellation by hordes of loyal Lucifans just last year – you also went and got yourself renewed.